sergeio/sha512_multiprocesing/README.md

 SHA512 Multiprocessing
 ======================

+Find a sha512 hash starting with `n` hex zeroes, using multiple processes.

 This is a result of my having read this writeup on the [minimum viable block chain](http://www.igvita.com/2014/05/05/minimum-viable-block-chain/), and